kvathupo/trading-engine/ARCH.md

         2. Instrument values update (not needed if pointer to pricing system `curr_price` held) iv.
 Algorithm system ticks
     Inputs: Universe (global variable)
+## Testing
+* Eschew the use of `private` for `protected` in order to create shims that are exclusively exported to gtest.
+## Build Infra
+* First, compile all module interface units.
+Shuffle them into the gcm cache.
+### To Do
+* Add `.txt` file of required standard library modules.
+In CMake, check if these are in the gcm cache.
+If not, generate them.